 Tuft & Needle vs Allswell: What other people thought

-The Tuft Original mattress has an average customer rating of 4.4 out of 5 stars on Amazon, based on 10,057 reviews.
-Seventy-two per cent of reviewers awarded it 5 stars, with only 6 per cent giving a one-star review.
+The Tuft & Needle Original mattress has an average customer rating of 4.4 out of 5 stars on Amazon, based on ~15.5K reviews.
+72 per cent of reviewers awarded it 5 stars, with only 5 per cent giving a one-star review.
 Mattress experts are also broadly positive, noting that the mattress offers excellent value given its low price, while being realistic about its limitations.

 For example, a reviewer on our sister site Tom’s Guide wrote: ‘T&N’s adaptive foam comfortably hugged the contours of my body, even as I tossed and turned throughout the night.
 There’s no uncomfortable sinking feeling or obvious shifting.’

-The Allswell does not have any customer reviews on Amazon, but it has an average rating of 4 out of five stars on Walmart’s website, based on 2,498 ratings.
-Seventy-one per cent gave it five stars, with only 2 per cent posting a one-star review.
+The Allswell does not have any customer reviews on Amazon, but it has an average rating of 4.5 out of 5 stars on Walmart’s website, based on ~3.5K ratings.
+Around 68% per cent gave it five stars, with only 4 per cent posting a one-star review.
 Expert mattress reviewers are also very positive.
 For example, Slumber Yard wrote: ‘It’s a comfortable mattress that accommodates all body/sleeper types and performs well in almost every category.’

 In general, both mattresses get positive reviews from customers and experts alike, describing them as excellent value for money.